 Be Straightforward and Explain How Results Will Be Delivered

-In easy to read language, explain what you do, why you do things the way you do things, and how your prospective customer should expect the services or work to be delivered, including how your company is structured to deliver results.
 Keep your audience in mind.
 Do not assume that they understand all the technical terms that you take for granted.
 Clearly explain technical words and concepts, and spell out acronyms.

 Explain How Your Qualifications and Experience Will Be Used To Deliver Results

 Instead of pontificating about your qualifications and experience, no matter how great they may be, explain how your qualifications and experience will be used to deliver the results your prospective customer is trying to achieve.
 Explain what matters about your qualifications and experience in relation to fulfilling your prospective customer’s request and how you will meet their needs.
 This is very important because your proposal may be more expensive than a competitor’s proposal, but you could win the contract by demonstrating to your prospective customer that you are the right firm to hire based on your qualifications to perform the work and experience.

 Include Graphics To Bolster Your Presentation